JackSzwergold/Writing/memories/Brunch at the Met.md

 As we both reached the bottom of the stairs, I waved back to the guard to make sure he knew we were cool.
 He waved back and nodded.

 When we reached the corner, I threw my crumbled up paper back in the trash.
-Danny followed suit but was a bit more aggresive in his trash dunking.
+Danny followed suit but was a bit more aggressive in his trash dunking.

 “You okay, Danny?”
 I asked him.